Sign In Register

 Is Wagon Mound a Good Place to Live?

-Based on current data, Wagon Mound receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include low unemployment, a low poverty rate, high health insurance coverage.
-Areas to be aware of include below-average incomes.
+Based on current data, Wagon Mound receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include low unemployment, low crime rates, abundant sunshine, a low poverty rate.
+Areas to be aware of include a high uninsured rate, below-average incomes.
 Wagon Mound stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs